 Pedestrians and cyclists should walk to the park along the Canal path and turn into the Park over the Gawflat Swing Bridge that is opposite the Railway Station.
-The play area and start is immediately on your right hand side as you enter the Park.
+The start is about 300m up the path from the bridge.
 Cycle parking can be found at Craven Swimming Pool and Fitness Centre at the top of the park.

 Pedestrians and cyclists can also access the park via the Granville Street entrance and the Gargrave Road entrance by the War Memorial.
-From both these entrances, just walk down the Park to the start by the play area.
+From both these entrances, just walk down the Park to the start half way down the main path.

 Getting there by roadThe Park vehicle access is off Gargrave Road, which is the road leading out or into Skipton to or from the A65/A59 and A629 roundabout on the Skipton bypass.